Rallies decrying flag have drawn Ku Klux Klan to campus, student newspaper says

 “The presence of the Mississippi state flag on the campus of the University of Mississippi divides our student body, undermines efforts to promote inclusion and violates the UM Creed, which calls for us all to respect the dignity of each person,” Coon’s statement said.

 In an interview with CNN over the weekend, he said, “We are forever tied to the horrors of our past” by flying the flag.

 “We’ve flown this symbol of oppression.
 We’ve defended it.
 We fought for it, and it’s time to recognize that that was a mistake,” he said.

-, Andrew Soper, a student senator, wrote, "Removing symbols, flags and monuments will do nothing to change the way people feel in their hearts."
+In an online petition that had garnered 199 signatures by Sunday, student Andrew Soper wrote that “removing symbols, flags and monuments will do nothing to change the way people feel in their hearts.”

 “Ole Miss Students and my fellow Mississippians, rise up and push back on political correctness and support the state flag,” he implored.

 But Coon insists the vote doesn’t have to be divisive.